permguard/permguard/site/content/docs/overview/licensing-features.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-`PermGuard` is open source and it is distributed under the Apache-2.0 license.
+`PermGuard` is open source and it is distributed under the `Apache-2.0 license`.
 It has been designed to be user-friendly and packed with essential features such as:

 - **Multi Accounts:** Ability to manage multiple isolated accounts.